 Chris Eubank vs Steve Collins I: The pre-fight mind games were almost as entertaining as the fight itself, as Collins famously spooked Eubank by convincing him he’d been hypnotized.
 The match went ahead despite the bizarre ruse, and both fought their hearts out in a strategic but intense battle of wills.
 A heavy right hand floored Collins in the tenth, but the Irishman got up to win the decision in front of a raucous partisan crowd, ending Eubank’s reign after fourteen title defences.

 Nigel Benn vs Gerald McClellan: A hair-raising contest won by Benn after McClellan yielded in the tenth round.
-The Brit was relentless in pursuit of victory, clawing his way back in front of his London supporters after being bludgeoned through the ropes in the first round.
+The Brit was relentless in pursuit of victory, clawing his way back in front of his London supporters after being bludgeoned through the ropes in the opening round.
 Regrettably, the result turned tragic as McClellan collapsed in his corner post-fight and would suffer permanent brain damage as a result.

 Razor Ruddock vs Tommy Morrison: A brawl was expected, and that’s exactly what the fans in Morrison’s adopted hometown got, as both come-backing former contenders traded rounds and momentum.
 By the sixth Ruddock had taken control, but as he pursued his wounded quarry, he walked into the “Duke’s” money punch, and once again the tonnage of Tommy’s left hook had bailed him out of a likely defeat.

 Merqui Sosa vs Charles Williams I: Want proof of this fight’s sheer brutality?
 It was stopped after the seventh round because the ringside doctor ruled both fighters unfit to continue due to damage sustained.
 If you have a sadistic streak, this one’s for you.

 Evander Holyfield vs Mike Tyson I: A bout five years in the making, the Holyfield vs Tyson showdown featured two big men trying to take each other out with virtually every swing.
 Heavy favourite Tyson had dispatched both Bruno and Seldon in vintage fashion earlier that year, but he met his match as an apparently washed Holyfield dragged him into deep waters before getting the TKO in round eleven.